 2. Passbook: Refer to the front sheet of your passbook.
 It mentions your account details, as well as your branch details.
 You can look for the IFSC Code there.

-In case you enter an incorrect IFSC Code while making an online transfer, the funds are credited back to your account.
-This happens if you make a transfer to an account holder with a certain IFSC Code that does not match the bank’s database.
+If you accidentally enter an incorrect IFSC code while making an online transfer, the funds will be returned to your account.
+This occurs when you transfer money to an account with an IFSC code that doesn't match the bank's database.